Samdayem/COMP1_2014/new  2.md

  ('%d/%m/%Y')
-8- Describe each variable role in your own words with examples. fixed value-- holds a value that doesn't change, eg: NO_OF_RECENT_SCORES = 3
+8- Describe each variable role in your own words with examples. fixed value-- holds a value that doesn't change, eg: NO_OF_RECENT_SCORES = 3 stepper-- goes through a number of predicted values most recent holder-- stores the latest value in a process most wanted holder-- stores the most appropriate value for the program gatherer-- stores the total of values so far transformation-- gets its value from other variables follower-- the value of this is one of another one's old one temporary-- holds value for a short time
+9-difference between passing by value and passing by reference. the variable uses a reference to the same memory location and is passed as a parameter the value is copied to the parameter.